-The teams have started to report internally on the identified metrics and in some instances these have already been reported externally.
+The teams have started to report internally on the identified metrics and in some instances these have also been reported externally.
 Most metrics are of a short-term input and output nature, however, the group intends to measure relevant impact metrics in the longer term.

 The schematic on pages 14 to 17 of the FirstRand Report to Society includes a progress on metrics column that indicates where metrics have been identified and whether they are currently being reported internally and/or externally.
-External metrics are disclosed in the report.
+External metrics are disclosed in the report, with a summary metrics table on pages 59-63.